dridi/cashpack/README.rst

 Despite a paranoid coding style, insane code coverage and the benefits of open-source [1]_ it may not be exempt of security flaws.
 You can learn more from the test suite's README file too.
+The build system portability is limited mostly to GNU/Linux systems.
+Building the project should work fine on other systems except for dist archives that may ship with a broken header file.

 Design goals
 ------------